rudenoise/rudenoiseSite/md/2016-review.md

 achievement.
 Previous attempts have fallen by the wayside sooner or been much more sporadic.

+All sorts of crap happened this year and I expect it'll be well reviewed elsewhere.
+I'm particularly looking forward to Charlie Brooker's Screen Wipe of the Year.
+This is a more self-centred review of the year.

 ## Wot I Done:

 * MirageOS